-MySQL Installer provides a configuration wizard that can bootstrap an installed instance of MySQL Router 8.0 or later to route traffic between MySQL applications and an InnoDB cluster.
+MySQL Installer provides a configuration wizard that can bootstrap an installed instance of MySQL Router 8.0 to direct traffic between MySQL applications and an InnoDB Cluster.
 When configured, MySQL Router runs as a local Windows service.
-For detailed information about using MySQL Router with an InnoDB cluster, see Routing for MySQL InnoDB cluster.

 You are prompted to configure MySQL Router after the initial installation and when you reconfigure an installed router explicitly.
 In contrast, the upgrade operation does not require or prompt you to configure the upgraded product.